rstafford/HOL5314/README.md

 1. Setup your environment

-   You will be asked for your assigned user number which will set the NAMESPACE environment variable which is used in each of the `helm` and `kubectl` commands.
+   This script will prompt for your assigned user number which will set the NAMESPACE environment variable which is used in each of the `helm` and `kubectl` commands.
+Please ensure you use the same number when opening additional terminals during the labs.

    ```bash
    . ./setenv.sh